MMongelli99/SeeSafe/README.md

 ## What's next for SeeSafe
 I'd like to develop it further so it can work in realtime on a phone, and preferably vibrate to let the user know if it s safe to walk forward so they can use it to navigate unfamiliar rooms.

+## Walkthrough
+  ### Rectification
+  The system takes two images of the same room from slightly different angles.
+This gives a stereo view of the room (similar to our eyes) as opposed to a monocular view.